cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/docs/developer-guide.md

  To run the tests:
  1. In one terminal, start SAM local lambda: `sam local start-lambda`
- 2. In another terminal, run: ` cfn invoke --max-reinvoke 10 {CREATE,READ,UPDATE,DELETE,LIST} path/to/event.json`
+ 2. In another terminal, run: `cfn invoke --max-reinvoke 10 {CREATE,READ,UPDATE,DELETE,LIST} path/to/event.json`

-    To do a full cycle, you can execute in sequence:
+    For instance to do a full cycle of the tests for this project, execute:
     ```sh
     cfn invoke --max-reinvoke 10 CREATE ./sam-tests/create.json
     cfn invoke --max-reinvoke 10 READ ./sam-tests/read.json